DannnB/ProjectOne/README.md

 ESC (then) :wq

 #### Branching
+"All in your working DIR"
+git pull (latest files)
+git branch (shows master + other branches) git branch name-of-branch (copies MASTER) git checkout name-of-branch (changes to branch.
+Not going to mess with Master.) git add -A (or) git add filename.html (add edited files) git branch (branch selection) git checkout master (back to master) git pull (check to see if anyone else has updated master) git checkout name-of-branch git merge master

 - Begin by doing a git pull to get the latest content on your master branch
 - Run "git branch your-feature-name" to make a git branch
 - Code in your changes, add and commit the files